kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   start his own consultancy.
 - I took a lighting design class in Undergrad in which one of my professors told us "whatever choice you make, be bold about it".
 I always remember those words, but in reality, it's hard.
 It's difficult to swim against the tide.
   For years, it's been a struggle.
+The first few years, I perpetually felt like everything was hanging by a thread, and I in fact used to joke about this.
+These days, the tide has been turning, and I find that each day, I'm in a position where I can help people, the way a lot of people helped me when I was first starting out.
+I have more choices, more opportunities, and people see talent in potential more easily than when I first started.
+But the journey has changed me.
+  I remember how difficult it was, and how I fought to be *heard*.
+I think about bringing opportunities for access to people who are where I *was*, since I can have a little bit of that affordance right now.
+I have a little more credibility, which will continue to increase as I build a research career.
-I've been swimming against the tide for this past decade.
+- I've been swimming against the tide for this past decade.
 Will the water and the tide I swim against disappear one day?
 I try not to think about those things.
 - It's been finally a few years into feeling like it's finally been paying off, and it feels really great.